andreafioraldi/IDAngr/README.md

 > Very naive version, it works but i must improve it
 >
-> The GUI is not yet usable
+> The GUI is usable now but it has only basic features
 >
 > If you want to contribute pr are accepted